GrailFinder/gf-lt/tutorial_rp.md

 </pre>
 </details>

-having a card, you can start gf-lt and pres ctrl+s to open card selection table press `Enter` once to initiate a selection;
-move against `load` button of seraphina card and press `Enter` again. if you want to exit without changing card, you can press enter anywhere but `load` button, or press `x`
+having a card, you can start gf-lt and pres `ctrl+s` to open card selection table move against `load` button of seraphina card and press `Enter` again. if you want to exit without changing card, you can press enter anywhere but `load` button, or press `x`